Ayam kecap: Indonesia

 In Indonesia, ayam kecap consists of pieces of chicken simmered in kecap manis (sweet soy sauce), spiced with shallot or onion, garlic, ginger, pepper, leek and tomato.
 Other versions may include richer spices, including nutmeg and cloves.
 In Indonesia, the term ayam kecap is often interchangeable with ayam goreng kecap (a variant of ayam goreng in sweet soy sauce) and semur ayam (Indonesian sweet soy stew which uses chicken instead of beef).
 These are all similar—if not almost identical—recipes of chicken cooked in sweet soy sauce.
-However, recipes for semur ayam often call for richer spices, such as clove, cinnamon and star anise.
-Ayam goreng kecap includes thicker sweet soy sauce and is often served with slices of fresh lime or a splash of lime juice.
-The main difference is probably its water content: although still quite moist, both ayam kecap and ayam goreng kecap are usually dryer and use thicker soy sauce compared to semur ayam, which is more watery.
+However, recipes for semur ayam often call for richer spices, such as cloves, cinnamon, and star anise.
+Ayam goreng kecap has thicker sweet soy sauce and is often served with slices of fresh lime or a splash of lime juice.
+The main difference is probably its water content: while remaining moist, both ayam kecap and ayam goreng kecap are typically drier and utilise thicker soy sauce than more watery semur ayam.

-Ayam kecap commonly uses poached chicken cut in pieces, including the bones.
+Ayam kecap commonly uses poached chicken cut into pieces, including the bones.
 A variant called ayam panggang kecap uses identical sweet soy sauce and spices, but uses boneless chicken fillets that are grilled instead of fried.